k0retux/fuddly/docs/source/data_model.rst

 infrastructure when walking a specific node which is part of a CSP, so that the walked node won't be modified further to the CSP solving process.

+Finally, if ever ``INT()-based`` or ``String()-based`` nodes have default values (like in the example above l.21), the first generated data will be compliant with the specified CSP as well as the default values.
+If no solution is found for the CSP with the default values, a :class:`framework.constraint_helpers.ConstraintError` exception will be raised.

 .. note::

    The constructor of :class:`framework.constraint_helpers.Constraint` takes also an optional parameter